header

 3.1 Country Trip

-Note: This event is to be financed by the players and the club will not fund any prizes and associated costs.
+Note: This event is to be financed by the players and all prizes and associated costs will not be funded by the club.

 Note: This event is to be financed and organised by the players and all travel, insurance and accommodation expenses, prizes and associated costs will not be funded by the club.